StillNotWorking/LMS-helper-script/atc/README.md

 <sup><a id="anchor1" href="#"></a>1</sup> For troubleshoting the program can be started manually with the `-v` argument for verbose output.
 Ensure that the service is stopped before manual execution, — like this: `sudo systemctl stop atc`

 <sup><a id="anchor2" href="#"></a>2</sup> Less Loss: *Minimise the number of bits used to quantize volume control coefficients so that information loss is minimized at truncation stage.
 In other words, it trades volume control coefficients precision against information loss minimization. - source: https://www.processing-leedh.com/copie-de-presentation*
-  This version resolution have 32 steps for each 6dB change down to -51dB as volume slider in CamillaDSP max attenuation.
+  For this version resolution have 32 steps for each 6dB change down to -51dB as volume slider in CamillaDSP max attenuation.
   SoX was used to test bit depth `sox -v [coeff] [file] -n stats`.
 Check out the initial implementation of this code here: https://github.com/StillNotWorking/LMS-helper-script/tree/main/camilladsp/volume_from_lms
   **Note:** If CamillaDSP are configured to do any filter processing there most likely will take place calculation that end in truncating loss anyway.

-<sub>*Inspired by how CamillaDSP got its name, this application also makes use of the programmer's daughter's name.
-Anna Takes Control *</sub>
+<sub>Inspired by how CamillaDSP got its name, this application also makes use of the programmer's daughter's name.
+ATC is an acronym for Anna Takes Control</sub>